gajus/dora/README.md

 ## Template

-`Input` can be dressed using a `Template`. `Template` is utilsed when input is casted to a string.
-You can set default template for all `Input` generated using an instance of `Form`:
+`Input` can be dressed using a `Template`. `Template` is utilsed when input is casted into a string. `Form` template will become the default template for all the `Input` generated using an instance of that `Form`:

 ```php
 $form = new \Gajus\Dora\Form([], 'Gajus\Dora\Template\Traditional');